serd223/fasm_shapes/README.md

 ![screenshot](github/screenshot.png)

-This program makes use of the 512 byte boot sector and BIOS interrupts to render basic shapes on a 640x480 16 color VGA display.
+This program makes use of the 512 byte boot sector and BIOS interrupts to render basic shapes on a 320x200 256 color VGA display.

-The example contains flashing lights.
+WARNING!: The example contains flashing lights.

 # Build Instructions